Farmers Feed Dunn County– Food Diversification Initiative

 a.wolf@steppingstonesdc.org

-The Farmers Feed Dunn County - Food Diversification Initiative aims to expand the Farmers Feed program by acquiring protein from local producers and diversifying produce for distribution to underserved communities in Dunn County.
+The Farmers Feed Dunn County - Food Diversification Initiative aimed to expand the Farmers Feed program by acquiring protein from local producers and diversifying produce for distribution to underserved communities in Dunn County.
 Stepping Stones, in its third year of the Farmers Feed program, has successfully distributed over 80,000 pounds of locally grown produce.

 PARTNERS